snac-cooperative/snac_eac_cpf_utils/readme.md

 If you have a very large number of files, you may wish to use the Perl script exec_record.pl to chunk your data.
 The chunking is necesary to prevent Saxon from running out of memory (RAM).
 There are two usages of "chunk".
-The first is 'chunk' and refers to the number of records that will be sent to saxon.
-The second is 'xsl_chunk_size' and this is how many records saxons processes before it creates a new output directory.
+The first is 'chunk' and refers to the number of records that will be sent to Saxon.
+The second is 'xsl_chunk_size' and this is how many records Saxon processes before it creates a new output directory.

 The default behavior of oclc_marc2cpf.xsl is to ignore chunking and put all files in the current directory.